-- The district and each school annually update our Emergency Operations Plan and response procedures.
-These resources include information about how to respond to various events including severe weather, natural disaster, or other possible emergencies that might occur in and or around our schools.
-This also includes annual safety audits and safety plan review. - Each school frequently conducts emergency response drills to practice and to improve the effectiveness of our response to various situations. - The district meets with city and county officials and other agencies that are always there to assist our school system in a time of need. - We have an established crisis response team at the district as well as each school that includes administrators, licensed professional counselors, law enforcement, fire and medical emergency responders, city leaders, and other individuals both inside and outside of the school system that are ready to respond. - Receiving information is important in the identification and prevention of potential issues.
-We encourage you to call administrators with any concerns you may have.
-Also, you may contact Safe Schools Hotline 1-888-728-5437 with any concerns. - Providing you with communication is vitally important.
-Colbert County Schools has implemented a mass notification system through BlackBoard that allows parents to be notified of important information as quickly as possible.
-Please keep your family's contact information (address, phone number, email) constantly updated through your school office. - Emergency Operation Plans, safe-place diagrams, and fire escape diagrams are posted in every room in the school building. - Programs are provided to students on drug prevention, violence prevention, and abuse/neglect prevention as well as "Against All Odds program for at-risk students. - Annual trainings regarding reporting child abuse and neglect, the district harassment policy and reporting, Erin's Laws sexual abuse prevention, and Jason Flatt Act suicide prevention awareness are presented to all staff through annual professional development.
+- Each school frequently conducts emergency response drills to practice & to improve the effectiveness of responses to various situations. - The district meets with city, county, & other agencies that assist schools in times of need. - A crisis response team has been established for the district, as well as each school, that includes administrators, licensed professional counselors, law enforcement, fire & medical emergency responders, city leaders, & other individuals both inside & outside of the school system that are ready to respond. - Receiving information is important in the identification & prevention of potential issues.
+We encourage all parents & guardians to communicate & concerns & questions to school administrators, or contact the Safe Schools Hotline 1-888-728-5437. - Communication is a key component of school safety.
+A mass notification system is utilized throughout the district to allow parents to be notified of important information as quickly as possible.
+Please keep your family's contact information (address, phone number, email) constantly updated through your school office. - Emergency Operation Plans, safe-place diagrams, & fire escape diagrams are posted in every room in the school building. - Programs related to drug prevention, violence prevention, & abuse/neglect prevention for atrisk student are provided to students throughout the district. - Annual trainings regarding reporting child abuse & neglect, the district harassment policy & reporting, Erin's Laws sexual abuse prevention, & Jason Flatt Act suicide prevention awareness are presented to all staff through annual professional development.

-In partnership with the state department safety task force, the following terms and descriptions are used to describe certain circumstances throughout the district if needed.
-Please know these terms and how to properly respond.
+In partnership with the state department safety task force, the following terms & descriptions are used to describe circumstances throughout the district if needed.
+Please know these terms & how to properly respond.

-HEIGHTENED AWARENESS - This means a potential may exist for an unusual situation.
-This status may be used when there is an event in the community or on the state or national level.
+Heightened Awareness - This status may be used when there is an event in the community or on the state or national level.
 Instruction will continue but the system/school will be instructed to report any suspicious or unusual activity.
 This includes weather watches/warnings.

-SECURE AREA OF RESPONSIBILITY - This phrase might be encountered during inclement weather or a hazardous material release.
-A tornado warning will require schools to take our students to an inner hallway or a room with few or no windows and stay there until it is safe to release students.
-These areas have been reviewed and approved by the Emergency Management Agency.
+Secure Area of Responsibility - This phrase might be encountered during inclement weather or a hazardous material release.
+A tornado warning will require schools to take our students to an inner hallway or a room with few or no windows & stay there until it is safe to release students.
+These areas have been reviewed & approved by the Emergency Management Agency.
 Please note that we cease operations such as checkout during an active warning.
 If you are at the school during a warning, we invite you to join us as we "shelter."
 Should we ever encounter a hazardous material release we have made precautions to limit the amount of exposure students have with the outside environment.

-SECURED PERIMETER - This term is used when we are notified of a concern or when a potential threat is identified in the vicinity of the school but not within the school or on campus.
-If you are notified of a Secured Perimeter, do not go to the school as instruction will continue with restricted entry and limited supervised movement within the building.
+Secured Perimeter - This term is used when we are notified of a concern or when a potential threat is identified in the vicinity of the school but not within the school or on campus.
+If you are notified of a Secured Perimeter, do not go to the school as instruction will continue with restricted entry & limited supervised movement within the building.
 These situations are often very short lived.
-If the situation allows and is of a lengthy period of time, the school will make notification to parents via their normal communication methods, such as School Cast.
-Entries and exits are monitored during this situation; students will not be released outside the building until we receive an all clear by the appropriate agency.
+If the situation allows & is of a lengthy period of time, the school will make notification to parents via their normal communication methods, such as School Cast.
+Entries & exits are monitored during this situation; students will not be released outside the building until we receive an all clear by the appropriate agency.